TEN-framework/docs/README.md

-# 🌟 Welcome to TEN
+# 🌟 Welcome to TEN Framework

 Welcome to TEN!
 TEN stands for Transformative Extensions Network, is a voice agent framework to create conversational AI.